 So a few months ago, when I was craving this crab dip, I decided to try it with shrimp instead since that’s still pretty affordable.
-I added some bacon, because shrimp and bacon are perfection.
+I added some bacon because shrimp and bacon together are perfect.

 It was delicious!
 It doesn’t look like much, but the taste is spot-on!
 It’s bursting with hot, gooey cheese and big chunks of shrimp and bacon in nearly every bite.
 We inhaled it!